Mathitee/MinesweeperGame/README.md

 1. Download or clone the repository.
 2. Open a terminal or command prompt.
 3. Navigate to the folder where the `minesweeper.py` file is located.
-4. Run the game using the command:
+4. Run the game using the command
+5.
 Owner
 mathite